mediaconstructor/react-bootstrap-icons-client/readme.md

 ## Contributing
 ### How to build
-Clone the repository and execute `node generate.mjs`
+Clone the repository and execute `npm run generate`

 ## Icons
 You can use all the Bootstrap-Icons with the CI_ Prefix e.g.: